co-demos/apiviz-frontend/_posts/2019-05-06-backoffice.md

     - set up your navbar ;
     - set up your footer ;

-1. save your configuration ;
+1. save your configuration.
+You should immediatly see the result.

+## (optional) redeploy

 1. deploy (if not done already) and enjoy ;

 More detailed configuration documentation on its way...